fraxea/fraxea/README.md

 ### Hi there 👋
 I'm studying Computer Engineering at Sharif University of Technology.
-I'm interested in machine learning and data science.
+I'm interested in machine learning and computer vision.
-- 🔭 I’m currently working on [Weather Forecasting](https://github.com/fraxea/weather) using machine learning algorithms.
-- 🌱 I’m currently learning more about machine learning and data science.
+- 🌱 I’m currently learning more about machine learning and computer vision.
 - Libraries that I used:
+    - pytorch
-    - numpy
+    - keras
     - pandas
-    - matplotlib
     - scikit-learn
-    - keras